atzenigor/capybarauno/README.md

 #### Ros Node
 It subscribes to:
-* cmd_vel topic to controll the robot with linear and angular velocities expressend in m/s,
+* cmd_vel topic to control the robot with linear and angular velocities expressed in m/s,
-* requested_ticks topic to controll the robot in ticks per second.
+* requested_ticks topic to control the robot in ticks per second.

 It provides:
 * /relative_signed_ticks topic: ticks per second expressed in signed int 16,